ibm-cloud-docs/cloud-databases/hosting-models.md

 To switch to or between Shared and Isolated Compute, select your **hosting type** from either Shared Compute or Isolated Compute.
 On the CLI, API, or Terraform, add a new `host_flavor` parameter.

 Then, moving to the hosting type is as simple as running a scale command with the hosting type selected.
+To determine what hosting model your database is on, review deployment information and look for what the parameter `host_flavor` is set to.
 For more detailed instructions, commands, and parameters, see your database specific page.

 Switching hosting models does not cause downtime, as this is not a backup and restore migration.
 Instead, the same process is applied as for updates or database instance scaling.
 The database processes will perform a rolling restart, causing existing connections to be dropped.
 Thus, the recommendation is as always to ensure that your application has retry and reconnect logic to immediately re-establish a connection.